 Northwest Regional Airport Terrace-Kitimat (YXT)

 In 1956, the installation of portable lighting allowed night flying.
 During 1957–1959, the infrastructure was upgraded to mainline status.
-In 1958, the airport was declared a customs port of exit.
 In 1968, a new terminal was erected.

-In 1999, Transport Canada transferred ownership and control to the Terrace-Kitimat Airport Society.
-Terrace airport (YXT) celebrated its 25th year anniversary during August 2024.
+In 1999, Transport Canada transferred ownership and control to the Terrace-Kitimat Airport Society and it celebrated its 25th year anniversary of private ownership on August 10, 2024.

 Source: Wikipedia